Exodouding/SHOUP/README.md

 Use Any Internal Injector : dinput8.dll - dsound.dll - xinput1_3.dll.
 (Know that dinput8.dll is blacklisted in GTA V)

-Finally drag and drop the desired .ASI mods in your game folder.
+Finally drag and drop the desired Script Hook V .ASI and/or Script Hook RDR2 .ASI Scripts/Mods in your game folder.

 You can found some GTAV ASI Script here : https://www.nexusmods.com/reddeadredemption2/mods/categories/16/